US Toll Free Call/Text:

 This action results in a bulge that is visible or can be felt.

-Yes, Hernia can cause ED in men or AMAB.
+Yes, certain types of Hernia can cause ED in men or AMAB.

-A study by Pubmed states that people with Inguinal Hernia are more likely to develop ED.
+Medical News Today states that people with Inguinal Hernia are more likely to develop sexual dysfunction.

-Weak muscles are the leading cause of this Hernia type.
+Weak muscles are the leading cause of Inguinal Hernia.

 Some individuals may also acquire Erectile Dysfunction after Hernia surgery.